Kick off the new school year with meaningful lessons for every grade.

 What You Need: Items to make matching sets, such as pairs of Popsicle sticks or photocopied images cut into pieces

-What to Do: “It’s so beneficial for kids to learn to work together that sometimes I feel the ‘working together’ part is almost as important as the [topic],” says Jenn Larson, a teacher at Jackson Elementary in El Dorado Hills, California, who blogs at The Teacher Next Door.
+What to Do: “It’s so beneficial for kids to learn to work together that sometimes I feel the ‘working together’ part is almost as important as the [topic],” says Jenn Larson, a teacher at Jackson Elementary in El Dorado Hills, California.

 After explaining the activity, such as studying ocean life, Larson passes out items to create random groups.
 They might be picture puzzle pieces or rhyming-word cards.
 The picture-puzzle match is one of Larson’s favorites: “Find pictures that match whatever theme you’re working on, like ocean life or types of animals.
 Make a photocopy and cut it into the number of kids you want per group.”
 Students find their partners, then bring the items back and receive their materials for the activity.

 Standard Met: McREL Life Skills: Working With Others Standard 1 (Contributes to the effort of a group)

 What You Need: Class copies of a “newspaper”

 What to Do: A novel way to get students thinking about cooperating rather than competing is to read headlines that could be torn from the pages of a newspaper.
 This activity was designed by the Mendez Foundation, which develops interactive prevention-education curricula to promote character and cooperative learning.